+Railways releases list of 200 trains to be run from June 1: Bookings open today

-Railways to run 200 non-AC trains from June 1; Bookings open tomorrow
+Railways releases list of 200 trains to be run from June 1; Bookings open today

-New Delhi, May 20: The Ministry of Railways in consultation with the Ministry of Health and Family Welfare and the Ministry of Home Affairs has decided that train services on Indian Railways will be further partially restored from June 1.
+New Delhi, May 20: The ministry of railways on Wednesday allowed the resumption of 100 pairs of regular passenger trains from June 1 with both AC and non-AC coaches, revising its earlier order allowing only non-AC trains.

 The Railways will start operations of 200 passenger train services, which will run from June 1 and bookings for which will start from 10 am on May 21.